-Welcome to the Visual arts department which sits in the HE Creative Arts School.
-In particular, welcome to the BA (Hons) Acting Course.
+Welcome to the HE Creative Arts School.
+In particular, welcome to the BA Fashion, Theatrical and Media Hair and Makeup department.

 The department has a number of roles that are assigned to staff.
 Listed below are the team members and their key roles and research interests.